BonkMasterMord/CPE-322-A/README.md

 *Be Loyal to what matters* - *Arthur Morgan*

 >Here are somethings about me..
-1. I have build desktop computers
+1. I have built desktop computers
 2. I can solve a rubiks cube in under a minute
 3. I was on varsity tennis during highschool
 4. I am now currently a body builder